-This chapter begins with a brief comparison of the command and market systems, transitioning quickly to a discussion of the institutional framework of the American market system.
-Brief explanations are given for these characteristics of the market system: private property, freedom of enterprise and choice, the role of self-interest, competition, markets and prices, the reliance on technology and capital goods, specialization, use of money, and the active, but limited, role of government.
+This chapter begins with a brief comparison of the command and market systems, transitioning quickly to a discussion of the institutional framework of the Canadian market system.
+Brief explanations are given for these characteristics of the market system: private property, freedom of enterprise and choice, the role of self-interest, competition, markets and prices, the reliance on technology and capital goods, specialization, use of money, and the active, but limited role of government.
 The authors then address the Five Fundamental Questions faced by every economy and explain how a market economy answers each one.
 A discussion of Adam Smith's "invisible hand" leads into an explanation of why command systems have failed.
-This chapter also introduces the circular flow model as an overview of how resources and goods move through a market system.
-The final part of the chapter discusses how market systems deal with risk.
+There follows a section on market failure.
+The final part of the chapter introduces the circular flow model as an overview of how resources and goods move through a market system.